logto-io/docs/docs/docs/recipes/configure-connectors/connector-setup-tips.md

 # Connector setup tips

-A connector can be classified into two categories by its use cases: _SMS or Email connector_ and _Social connector_.
+A connector can be classified into two categories by its use cases: [_SMS or Email connector_](./connector-setup-tips.md/#sms-or-email-connector) and [_Social connector_](./connector-setup-tips.md/#social-connector).

-Let's go over some tips worthy of notice vary by previously mentioned cases.
+Let's go over some worthy of notice tips for previously mentioned cases.

 ## SMS or Email Connector